Extensions Overview

 TL;DR is that the single-spa also provides framework-specific adapter libraries and for React there is a helper library called single-spa-react.

 Using this helper library we can wrap the root component of the extension and export the lifecycles.
-The required lifecycle functions are bootstrap, mount and unmount.
+The required lifecycle functions are bootstrap

 For example: